RedPointGlobal/terraform-azurerm-rgoh/README.md

 ![Blank diagram (1)](https://user-images.githubusercontent.com/42842390/200983171-0d3c512d-3c1a-4994-a063-a353d08bcdc5.png)

 ## Assumptions
-- The spoke and Hub Network VNETs are in different subscriptions.
+- The modules assume the spoke and Hub Network VNETs are in different Azure subscriptions.

-## Abbreviations
-- RGOH - rgOne Hosted
-- RG   - Resource Group